Stereo-Electronic Factors Influencing the Stability of Hydroperoxyalkyl Radicals: Transferability of Chemical Trends across Hydrocarbons and ab initio Methods: Introduction

 The development of large-scale, data-enhanced, \textit{ab initio}, automated frameworks such as the reaction mechanism generator\cite{gao2016reaction} has significantly advanced our understanding of combustion chemistry\cite{pio2022automatically,dewey2023reaction,harper2011comprehensive,farina2023automating}.
-Future progress along this direction requires the high-throughput generation of big data, which often necessitates identifying efficient theoretical protocols\cite{himthani2020big,kaisler2013big}.
-Despite advancements in artificial intelligence-driven molecular design, the ability to design entire reactions and predict quantitatively accurate rates remains elusive due to the broad context of the datasets used to train the statistical models\cite {ramakrishnan2015big,ramakrishnan2015many,zaspel2018boosting}.
-Therefore, carefully designed rational design studies are necessary to bridge this gap and to probe the transferability of chemical effects across molecules\cite{harvey2016molecular,lockwood2022advances}.
+Future progress in this direction requires the high-throughput generation of large datasets, which often necessitates identifying efficient theoretical protocols\cite{himthani2020big,kaisler2013big}.
+Despite advances in artificial intelligence-driven molecular design, the ability to design entire reactions and predict quantitatively accurate rate constants remains elusive due to the broad context of the datasets used to train the statistical models\cite {ramakrishnan2015big,ramakrishnan2015many,zaspel2018boosting}.
+Therefore, carefully planned rational design studies are necessary to bridge this gap and to probe the transferability of chemical effects across molecules\cite{harvey2016molecular,lockwood2022advances}.